 b) To develop and monitor the Organization’s programs, financial policies, and budgets.

-c) To assure the Organization’s financial stability and support it both with a personal financial contribution and in its fundraising efforts.
+c) To assure the Organization’s financial stability and support it in its fundraising efforts.

 d) To borrow money and incur indebtedness when necessary for the purposes of the Organization, and to cause to be executed and delivered, in the corporate name, promissory notes, bonds, debentures, deeds of trust, mortgages, pledges, or other evidences of debt and securities.

 5. Vacancies.
 A vacancy or vacancies shall exist in the case of death, resignation, or removal of any Director, or in the case of an unfilled position on the Board.
 Any vacancy may be filled by election by the Board.
 The Director shall be elected to the remainder of the vacant term.
 A Director elected to fill a vacancy may be elected at a time other than the annual meeting if the need or opportunity exists.

 6. Resignation.
 Any Director may resign by giving written notice to the Board or to any Officer.
 The resignation shall take effect upon its receipt, and the acceptance of a resignation shall not be necessary to make it effective, unless otherwise specified in the notice.